davidc6/exploring_rust/cargo-projects/vivs/README.md

 - [ ] Build a client (connect to kv store, call get, set, delete commands)
 - [ ] GET command should only have one option for now
 - [ ] Repl EXIT command
+- [ ] On DELETE remove expiration key

 ### Notes